pippo-java/pippo.github.io/_posts/2015-03-17-static-files.md

 pippo.getApplication().GET(new WebjarsResourceHandler());
 ```

-The CrudDemo is a good application that demonstrates the concept of static files.
-In pippo-demo/src/main/resources I created a folder __public__ and I put all assets in that folder (imgs, css, js, fonts, ...).
+The [CrudNgDemo]({{ site.demourl }}/pippo-demo-crudng) (demo pippo-angularjs integration) is a good application that demonstrates the concept of static files.
+In `src/main/resources` we created a folder __public__ and we put all assets in that folder (imgs, css, js, fonts, ...).

 ```
-➤ tree pippo-demo/src/main/resources/public
+➤ tree src/main/resources/public
-pippo-demo/src/main/resources/public
+src/main/resources/public
 ├── css
 │   └── style.css
 ├── fonts